 Individual funding levels are calculated using

-- the units of service, or the amount time the service will be performed over a twelve-month period, in order to meet the needs identified in the service plan as a result of the assessment, and
+- the units of service, or the amount time the service will be performed over a 12-month period, in order to meet the needs identified in the service plan as a result of the assessment,

-- the “cost-of-doing-business” category of the county where the person receives the majority of their services.
+- and the “cost-of-doing-business” category of the county where the person receives the majority of their services.